momokan/LWJGFont/README.md

-# LWJGFont - Lightweight Java Game Font library
+# Lightweight Java Game Font library

 The Lightweight Java Game Font library (LWJGFont) is a solution for use any true type fonts on LWJGL.
 LWJGFont makes images which any characters of the true type font was drawn on,